elanatframework/Web_forms_classes/README.md

 We encourage web professionals to module the WebForms Core technology so that it is easily available in web frameworks.
 The contents of the module must be added in a directory with the same name as the corresponding framework in the framework's programming language.

 > Note: You do not need to use the CodeBehind namespace to create a WebForms class for programming languages.
 If you are creating a new module to be used in web frameworks, you must add the namespace for the relevant web framework.

+Please do not pull request to add new feature.
+The new features require a coordination between the WebFormsJS library and the WebForms class.
+So first, new features are added in the CodeBehind framework, and then you can pull requests for these new features in WebForms classes or WebForms modules.